JannyM85/InnOne-Framework-Demo/README.md

 Thanks to the benefits of CDS Plugin Development Framework the Innovation One s.r.o company can help you analyze your business requirements and set-up methods of development tailor-made right for your environments.

-Our methodology includes a procedure for analysis writing, source codes organizing, solutions testing, as well as automated deployment right from Microsoft Azure DevOps.

-[Innovation One s.r.o](https://innone.cz/) with the support of CDS Plugin Development Framework can help you analyze your business issues and correctly set the methods of development tailor-made right to your needs

 ## Key Properties
 - CDS Plugin Development Framework helps to achieve clear and understandable structure of coding
 - Middleware between standard Microsoft SDK and customer logic implemented in plugins